-These baked beans are really easy, but also good for you.
-A simple list of store cupboard ingredients are quickly turned into a nourishing meal with a fresh, deep flavour that you can’t get with store-bought.
+These easy baked beans are really quick and simple, but also good for you.
+A short list of store cupboard ingredients are quickly turned into a nourishing meal with a fresh, deep flavour that you can’t get with store-bought.

-This is lovely with fresh bread, salad, rice, quinoa or other grains.
+This is lovely with fresh bread (like my fluffy milk rolls or my cheesy garlic and herb skillet rolls), salad, rice, quinoa or other grains.
 Making your own baked beans is simple and I like that you can control the sugar and salt – perfect for kids.
 Children can be a bit picky, but mine definitely prefer these homemade baked beans to the ones from the supermarket.

 I made this recipe with dried haricot beans, but if you are in a rush you can easily use tinned beans.
 I added turmeric to this recipe as they give a subtle earthy flavour and have a whole host of health benefits.

 You can make this recipe in a pot on the stove or in a slow cooker, but I made it in a REDMOND multicooker, which is the fastest and easiest way.
 Simply add the ingredients, press the buttons and in half an hour you have beans that have a lovely slow-cooked flavour, without waiting hours for them in a slow cooker.
 If you make them on the stove, you’ll need to watch that they don’t scorch on the bottom of the pan and gently stir them frequently – just be careful that the beans don’t get broken up.

 Get the recipe for Easy Baked Beans with Turmeric